Willfully discharge firearm at inhabited building, etc.

 Aggravated Felony (AF)

-Therefore, try very hard to get 364 days or less on each count, or plead to another offense, to avoid an AF as a COV.
+Law might change.
+Try to get 364 days or less to avoid an AF as a COV.
+See Advice.

 Crime Involving Moral Turpitude (CIMT)